Monday, December 9, 2019

-Farmers Elevator & Exchange Monroe City, MO co-op
+Farmers Elevator and Exchange Monroe City, MO co-op

 First National Community Bank New Richmond, WI

-Max Gordon is the 3rd generation owner-operator of Max Gordon Auto Parts & Battery Mart in Racine WI, a business started by his grandfather, Max, in 1919.
+Max Gordon is the 3rd generation owner-operator of Max Gordon Auto Parts and Battery Mart in Racine WI, a business started by his grandfather, Max, in 1919

 Halliburton public Houston, TX